-Edging - active shins, aligned up with thighs, hips

-8. Edging results from active shins.
-Rolling of the feet in the boots starts the shin movement.
-The thighs and hips are aligned and coordinated with balancing upper body over the feet.
-(Feel the arch of outside foot and the knee/thigh of the inside leg.)
+© April, 2013 Cookie Hale P.J.
+Jones Edging - active shins, aligned up with thighs, hips 8.
+Edging results from active shins.
+Rolling of the feet in the boots starts the shin movement, steering the skis onto the edges.
+The thighs and hips are aligned and coordinated with balancing upper body over the feet, the base of support.
+(Feel the arch of outside foot and the knee/thigh of the inside leg as you tip your skis.)